 The Wilson Firm is pleased to announce that we recently awarded a $1000 scholarship to a deserving student, J.D.
 Candidate Nga Tran-Medina, at the Thurgood Marshall School of Law.
 As a leading law firm specializing in tax law, we are committed to supporting the next generation of legal professionals and helping to shape the future of the legal field.
 Our very own tax attorney, Jay Poynter, had the honor of presenting the scholarship at the Corporate and Tax Law Society Panel.
 During the panel, Jay spoke about the exciting opportunities and challenges that come with a career in tax controversy.
 We're...

-The IRS started sending out letters mid-July to taxpayers who have participated in virtual currency transactions.
+--> What Cryptocurrency Holders Need to Know About IRS Compliance Notices The IRS started sending out letters mid-July to taxpayers who have participated in virtual currency transactions.
 The letters consist of three different versions: Letter 6174, Letter 6174-A, and Letter 6173.
-Each letter's intention, according to the IRS, is to "strive to help taxpayers understand their tax and filing obligations and how to correct ...
+Each letter's intention, according to the IRS, is to "strive to help...